Pacific Southwest Airlines Flight 182: Memorials

 A memorial plaque honoring those who died on both planes and on the ground is located in the San Diego Aerospace Museum, near the Theodore Gildred Flight Rotunda in San Diego's Balboa Park.
-On the 20th anniversary of the crash, a tree was planted next to the North Park branch library, and a memorial plaque was dedicated to those who lost their lives.
+On the 20th anniversary of the crash, a tree was planted next to the North Park branch library, and a memorial plaque was dedicated to those who were killed.
 The library is not in the immediate vicinity of the actual crash site; it has been rebuilt and bears no visible evidence of the crash.

-Informal memorial gatherings are held annually on the anniversary of the crash, at the intersection of Dwight and Nile Streets in North Park.
-On September 25, 2008, over 100 relatives and friends of the victims of PSA 182 gathered on the 30th-anniversary of the crash.
+Informal memorial gatherings are held annually on the anniversary of the crash at the intersection of Dwight and Nile Streets in North Park.
+On September 25, 2008, more than 100 relatives and friends of the victims of PSA 182 gathered on the 30th anniversary of the crash.

 Depictions in media

 The ATC recording of the accident, as well as graphic footage of the aftermath, was included in the mondo film Faces of Death, released two months after the crash.

-The accident was covered in season 11 of the documentary TV series Mayday in an episode titled "Blind Spot".
-The episode featured interviews from witnesses and accident investigators and recreations of the crash.
-This episode aired on the Smithsonian Channel as Air Disasters season three, episode one.
+The accident was covered in Season 11 of the documentary TV series Mayday in an episode titled "Blind Spot".
+The episode features interviews with witnesses and accident investigators as well as recreations of the crash.

-The accident was covered in MSNBC's Why Planes Crash in the episode "Collision Course", first aired April 27, 2013.
+The accident was covered in MSNBC's Why Planes Crash in the episode "Collision Course", which first aired on April 27, 2013.

-Years later, Whoopi Goldberg, who had witnessed the collision, referenced it as to why she stopped traveling by air.
+Years later, Whoopi Goldberg, who had witnessed the collision, cited the crash as the reason why she had stopped traveling by air.